bitdocs/bitdocs-code/docs/input-so.md

 This bit can be used in conjuction with the [oscillator](#oscillator) to change the tune, pitch, and waveform of the notes.

-### How to Use

-The light sensor gradually increases the power up to 5V (max power) as light increases.
-While the [button](#button) jumps instantly to 5V when pressed, the light sensor gradually works up to 5V as the light shined on it increases.
-The speed at which the light sensor gets to full power can be changed with the sensitivity slider.

-The light/dark mode switch will change in what ways the light sensor releases power.
-On light mode, the sensor will release power as light level goes up, but on dark mode, the sensor will release power as the light level goes down.

-**NOTE: Some older models may use a screwdriver dial instead of a slide for sensitivity.
-This works the same, however, you'll need to use the purple [screwdriver](/placeholder) to change the sensitivity setting**

 ## Microphone

 ![Microphone Bit](https://i.shgcdn.com/01e9f4ed-6d3a-42a8-bc27-573548bc6a07/-/format/auto/-/preview/3000x3000/-/quality/lighter/)